RTEMS/rtems-docs/c_user/user_extensions.rst

 .. index:: TCB extension area

-RTEMS provides for a pointer to a user-defined data area for each extension set to be linked to each task’s control block.
-This set of pointers is an extension of the TCB and can be used to store additional data required by the user’s extension functions.
+RTEMS provides for a pointer to a user-defined data area for each extension set to be linked to each task's control block.
+This set of pointers is an extension of the TCB and can be used to store additional data required by the user's extension functions.

 The TCB extension is an array of pointers in the TCB.
 The